HOME | CALENDAR | SITE MAP |

 Eric Faulconer

 Eric Faulconer was named in January 2005 as the first head women’s soccer coach at Armstrong Atlantic State University in Savannah, Georgia.
-He will lead the Pirates in their first season of play this fall.
+He guided the pirates to the national final four in the fall 2011 season.

 Faulconer came to AASU from Thomas University, where he compiled a career record in six seasons of 68-44-6.
 Faulconer left Thomas 16th all time in the history of the NAIA in winning percentage.
 He was the ninth winningest women’s soccer coach in wins and eight in winning percentage among active NAIA coaches.
 In 2004, the Lady Night Hawks finished 10th in the country and No. 1 in Region 13, both the highest in the program’s history.
 In 2003, he led Thomas to the NAIA Region 13 title and received an automatic bid to the NAIA National Tournament in Santa Barbara, CA. He was named the 2003 NAIA Region 13 Coach of the Year, as well as the 2003 NSCAA/adidas South Region Coach of the Year.
 He was a finalist for the National Coach of the Year with both organizations.
 He also led Thomas to three straight national rankings.